Nylle/javaseq/README.md

 #### sorted(comp)
 - Returns a seq of the items of this seq sorted by using supplied comparator comp. **Caution:** The seq will be fully realized.
 If this seq is infinite, it will run infinitely or until system resources are exhausted.

+#### reverse()
+- Returns a seq of the items of this seq in reversed order. **Caution:** The seq will be fully realized.
+If this seq is infinite, it will run infinitely or until system resources are exhausted.

 #### reduce(f)
 - Returns an empty Optional if this seq contains no items.